MarcelloAmmendolia/Achieve-rotation/README.md

 Libreria Accel-stepper: https://www.airspayce.com/mikem/arduino/AccelStepper/examples.html

 With this configuration, it is possible to run until 3 step motors (and relative driver like the DRB8825)
 for every Arduino + DMX Shield.
+Then, is possible to daisy chain those devices to create a DMX linear connection between different modules.

 Housing: